trevorbryant/hacktop-popos/README.md

 Ansible playbooks to install various security tools to localhost.

 ## Playbooks
 In the beginning the idea was to create a set of roles to perform various tasks.
-To keep it simple, this has been scaled back to utilize the loop feature in Playbooks, and tasks for what actually needs to be tasked with greater detailed arguments.
+To keep it simple, this has been scaled back to utilize the loop feature in Playbooks, and specific plays and tasks for what actually needs to be tasked with greater detailed arguments.
 This keeps the simplicity of hierarchy.
-The breakdown of the Playbooks are as followed:

-  - `playbook_apt_bionic.yml`: Tasks the packages that are already available in Ubuntu's repostiory from a clean installation.
-  - `playbook_pip`: Tasks the packages that are sourced externally and can be installed using python.
-  - `playbook_*`: Tasks the packages that are not satisfied in the above Playbooks.
+This branch is tailored for the 18.XX releases of Ubuntu Bionic and will be maintained as needed.
+Note that there will be packages that will not be backported by the authors and only maintained in newer Ubuntu versions.

 ## Testing
 This has been tested on the following distributions: